 The Husky is one of the oldest dog breeds in the world.
-And as the name suggests, the Siberian Husky Dog Breed has its origins in Siberia.
-It was here in Siberia that the Husky was most likely bred by the nomadic Chukchi people, a tribe that lived in Siberia thousands of years ago.
+And as the name suggests, the Siberian Husky Dog Breed originates in Siberia.
+Here in Siberia, the Husky was most likely bred by the nomadic Chukchi people, a tribe that lived in Siberia thousands of years ago.

 The Chukchi tribe used these dogs as a means of transportation; to pull their primitive sleds over the snow.
-The Huskies were a family dog that slept with the kids of the household, providing them with warmth with its thick double coat.
+The Huskies were a family dog that slept with the household’s kids, providing them warmth with its thick double coat.

 The Husky Comes to the USA

 The Huskies were brought to Alaska in 1908.
 But they were noticed in America for the first time in 1925, when they pulled sleds for hundreds of miles through the Alaskan wilderness, carrying critical life-saving medicine for people in a remote area called Nome.